 Is a flat yield curve closer to normal or inverted?

-A flat curve sits between the two states, but it is not automatically inverted.
-It remains on the normal side of the boundary as long as longer maturities still yield at least slightly more than shorter maturities.
+A flat curve sits near the boundary, but it is not automatically inverted.
+It remains normal as long as longer maturities still yield at least slightly more than shorter maturities.

 Can only part of the yield curve invert?

 Yes.
 One maturity segment can invert while another remains upward sloping.
-That is why analysts usually specify the spread they mean, such as 2-year versus 10-year or 3-month versus 10-year.
+That is why analysts usually specify the spread they mean.

 Does inversion depend on absolute interest-rate levels?